 is a lower rate of childhood poverty than is found in 99.9%

 The Neighbors: Occupations

-In the 7th St E / Jackson St neighborhood, 59.9% of the working population is employed in executive, management, and professional occupations.
+In the 7th St E / Jackson St neighborhood, 59.9% of the working population is employed in

 The second most important occupational group in this neighborhood is

 sales and service jobs, from major sales accounts, to working in fast food restaurants, with 21.2% of the residents employed.

 Other residents here are employed in clerical, assistant, and tech support occupations

 (14.4%), and 6.3% in government jobs, whether they are in local, state, or federal positions.

 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves,

 Los Angeles' Persian neighborhoods.
 Each has its own culture derived primarily